hungnguyen9696/TheShortCut_HowWebWorks/README.md

 #### What is Website?

-Currently you are on our website Tutorialspoint.com which is a collection of various pages written in HTML markup language.
-This is a location on the web where people can find tutorials on latest technologies.
-Similarly, there are millions of websites available on the web.
+A collection of various pages written in HTML markup language.

 Each page available on the website is called a web page and first page of any website is called home page for that site.